 Giza Pyramids and Sphinx

 The Giza Pyramids are one of the world’s most famous structures.
-Some travelers leave this finest portion of Cairo tourist attraction for last day!
-We’ve created a complete guide to the Great Pyramids of Giza that we recommend you read before you go – it’s packed with valuable information like which scams to beware at the Pyramids.
+Some travelers leave this finest portion of the Cairo tourist attraction for the last day.
+We’ve created a complete guide to the Great Pyramids of Giza that we recommend you read before you go – it’s packed with valuable information like which scams to beware of at the Pyramids.

 Giza is about 13 kilometers from Cairo Center, where you can visit the pyramids.
 A private vehicle is the most convenient method to get there.
 Based on traffic volume, getting from the Center of Cairo to the Giza Plateau might take somewhere from 30 minutes to an hour.